betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/People/LumsdaineAn.md

 Andrew is a Fellow at Pacific Northwest National Laboratory, affiliate professor of computer science at the University of Washington, and chief scientist at Northwest Institute for Advanced Computing.

+***Perspectives on the BSSw Fellowship Program:*** I became interested in becoming a BSSw Fellow because I believe in the mission of BSSw.
+Scientific software is an important tool for scientific discovery.
+By enabling scientists to be more effective and efficient with this tool, we are also enabling them to do more and better science.
+Being selected as a BSSw Fellow has been quite an honor and it has been an encouragement to develop educational materials with a specific focus on the unique needs of scientific software.
+Being a BSSw Fellow has been an opportunity to be on "the ground floor" with this important effort, and I look forward to participating long into the future.
+The impact you can make as a BSSw Fellow may be non-traditional, but it is nevertheless vitally important.

 ### Selected resources

 <a href="https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar030" class="link-row">HPC Best Practices Webinar:  Modern C++ for High-Performance Computing</a>